NVIDIAGameWorks/NVIDIAImageScaling/README.md

 ## Optimal shader settings

-To get optimal performance of NvScaler and NvSharpen for current and future hardware, it is recommended that the following API is used to obtain the values for NIS_BLOCK_WIDTH, NIS_BLOCK_HEIGHT, and NIS_THREAD_GROUP_SIZE.
+To get optimal performance of NVScaler and NVSharpen for current and future hardware, it is recommended that the following API is used to obtain the values for NIS_BLOCK_WIDTH, NIS_BLOCK_HEIGHT, and NIS_THREAD_GROUP_SIZE.
+These values can be used to compile permutations of NVScaler and NVSharpen offline.

 ```
 enum class NISGPUArchitecture : uint32_t
 {
     NVIDIA_Generic = 0,
     AMD_Generic = 1,
-    Intel_Generic = 2
+    Intel_Generic = 2,
+    NVIDIA_Generic_fp16 = 3,
 };
 ```